SPF PermError: what it means and how to fix it

 include:mail.partner.com include:_spf.salesforce.com include:servers.mcsv.net -all

-The fix is in two steps.
-First, remove the two dead includes (old-router and the defunct subdomain): no mail goes out from those sources anyway.
+The fix comes in two steps.
+First, removing the two dead includes (old-router and the defunct subdomain): no mail goes out from those sources anyway.
 That simple cleanup removes the void lookups and drops the count to eight or nine resolutions.
-Then, since the margin stays thin, move Mailchimp (servers.mcsv.net) to a news. subdomain with its own SPF.
+Then, since the margin stays thin, Mailchimp (servers.mcsv.net) moves to a news. subdomain with its own SPF.
 The root domain falls comfortably under the bar, with no void lookup.
 PermError resolved — and the real lesson is that "we changed nothing" is almost always false: a provider shut down, and the record aged out under the team.

-PermError vs SoftFail vs Fail: don't confuse them in reports
+PermError vs SoftFail vs Fail: not to be confused in reports

-When you read your aggregate reports, be clear about what you see.
+Reading the aggregate reports calls for clarity about what they show.
 An SPF fail (which can come from a PermError or from an unauthorized IP) doesn't have the same cause as a softfail.
-And above all, remember the SPF field in reports reflects alignment, not just the raw result.
-A source in PermError will appear as a failure; once your record is repaired, it should turn green again.
+And above all, the SPF field in reports reflects alignment, not just the raw result.
+A source in PermError shows up as a failure; once the record is repaired, it should turn green again.
 That's the definitive proof the fix landed.

 Frequently asked questions

 Does PermError mean my mail is rejected?
-Not directly by SPF, but via DMARC: if SPF is in PermError and DKIM doesn't align, the message fails DMARC and suffers your policy.
+Not directly by SPF, but via DMARC: if SPF is in PermError and DKIM doesn't align, the message fails DMARC and suffers the policy in force.
 In practice, an uncorrected PermError eventually costs emails.

 What's the difference between PermError and TempError?
 TempError is temporary (a passing DNS glitch) and often resolves on its own or on retry.
-PermError is permanent: it comes from your record and won't go away until you fix it.
+PermError is permanent: it comes from the record itself and won't go away until it's fixed.

 Why is my SPF suddenly in PermError when it worked before?
-Almost always because you crossed the ten-lookup limit by adding a provider, or because an include now points to a deleted domain (void lookup).
+Almost always because the ten-lookup limit was crossed by adding a provider, or because an include now points to a deleted domain (void lookup).
 It's a threshold crossed, not a continuous degradation.

 How many void lookups are allowed?
 Two.
 Beyond two DNS resolutions that return nothing, it's PermError.
-Hunt down dead includes and typos in domain names.
+Dead includes and typos in domain names are what to hunt down.

 Can an analyzer fix my PermError automatically?
 It diagnoses it precisely, but the fix depends on the cause (cleanup, merge, syntax).
-A copilot like Thomas goes further: it suggests the corrected record fitted to your case.
+A copilot like Thomas goes further: it suggests the corrected record fitted to the case at hand.

 Preventing future PermErrors